Upcoming Election Dates & Registration Deadlines

 ID Needed for Voting?

 A photo ID is required when you vote.
-All voters must present an ID containing the voter's name and photograph when voting at the polls, whether voting early or on Election Day.
+All voters must present an ID containing your name and photograph when voting at the polls, whether voting early or on Election Day.
 Any of the following IDs may be used, even if expired:

 - Tennessee drivers license with your photo